MartinKlefas/Timelapse-Outlier-Detection/README.md

 ## Stage 4: Clustering with API

-With a large number of realistic images now encoded, I implemented clustering based on Stage 2 in [hdb_clustering.py](hdb_clustering.py) and then [clustering_api.py](clustering_api.py), enabling it to run under uvicorn and RapidAPI.
-Users can tweak parameters, and the feature encodings can be updated over time.
-An implementation for linux machines which are able to use Rapids.ai GPU based HDBSCAN is [here](clustering_api_linux.py)
+With a set of around 750,000 realistic images now encoded, I implemented clustering based on Stage 2 in [hdb_clustering.py](hdb_clustering.py) and then [clustering_api.py](clustering_api.py), enabling it to run under uvicorn and RapidAPI.
+Users can tweak parameters, and further feature encodings can be added over time.
+An implementation for linux machines which are able to use [the Rapids.ai GPU based HDBSCAN](https://developer.nvidia.com/blog/faster-hdbscan-soft-clustering-with-rapids-cuml/) is [here](clustering_api_linux.py)

-GPU accelleration of HDBSCAN clustering is in its' infancy, and so even with GPU acceleration the clustering process itself takes too long for many API callers.
-To sidestep this limitation it has been implemented as a background process.
-The user request is first sorted into ones that have been computed already or ones that need computing now.
-Then known results are returned as an image, other results are computed in the backend to be returned next time they're requested.

-This is a bit of a hacky method, In a real implementation I'd be using [cUML Clustering from Rapids.ai](https://developer.nvidia.com/blog/faster-hdbscan-soft-clustering-with-rapids-cuml/) to run the clustering on a more modern GPU in seconds rather than minutes.

-The final part of this stage is to output the group details for a given clustering setup.
-This allows the user to simply interact with graph options, and then use their best work in any next software package
+The CPU clustering implementation is set up so that the user submits jobs for background execution and can pull their results from a saved library once completed.
+Timing estimates are fed back for un-solved parameter sets.
+The linux implementation, being faster, has been amended to return either graphs of clustering outcomes or clustered sets of images for user inspection.

+With all of the above implemented I was able to select some parameters for the clustering scanner to segment the images into a reasonable number of groups.
+This segmentation was propogated out and a random sample of the images in each group is presented here.
+This grouping is, unfortunately, poor.
+This is primarily because the CNN used is trained on ImageNet rather than our own unlabelled data.
+The [alternatives are discussed here](models%26weights.md), along with recommendations for commercial and academic implementations of this code.
+The nature of this project though means that a pre-trained model has to be used despite its limitations.

 ## Stage 5: Interactivity and Visualization